-The user-settable limit shall be adjustable between 125 - 145V on 110V systems and between 250 - 290V on 220V systems.
-The limit shall be set to operate at 127V for 110V systems (54 cells @ 2.35V per cell) and 254V for 220V systems (108 cells @ 2.35V per cell).
+The user-settable limit shall be adjustable between 125 - 145V.
+The limit shall be set to operate at 127V (54 cells @ 2.35V per cell).

 The high voltage monitoring function shall have built in hysteresis i.e. a pick-up / drop-off differential.
 Once picked-up, the function shall not drop-off until the voltage is at least 0.5% lower than the pick-up value.